digilist/SnakeDumper/README.md

 docker run -it -p 3306:3306 --rm -e MYSQL_ALLOW_EMPTY_PASSWORD=1 mysql:5.7 --character-set-server=utf8 --collation-server=utf8_unicode_ci
 ```

+Alternatively, there is a [docker-compose.yml](docker-compose.yml) which you can use to start a Docker container for testing.

 ### Security / Caution!

 Please note that some configuration parameters are passed directly to the database server.
 Although this tool does not perform any changes on your data, it is still possible to alter your data with invalid configuration parameters (e.g. by defining a custom query which performs updates).
 So please do not configure this tool with any kind of user provided data!
 We do not perform any security checks at the moment!
 Use it at your own risk, we give absolutely no warranty.

+Furthermore, SnakeDumper does not guarantee that there is no sensitive data left in your dump.
+You - as a user of SnakeDumper - are responsible for the correct configuration and usage.

 ## How to contribute
 We are open for every type of contribution.
 You can test the SnakeDumper, report bugs, propose new features or help us with the development.
 Feel free to create a new issue or open a pull request :smiley: